albuquerque53/fcc-boilerplate-npm/README.md

-# FCC Back-end Development and APIs - Managing Packages with NPM
+## FCC Back-end Development and APIs - Managing Packages with NPM 📦

+The basics of using npm, including how to work with the package.json and how to manage installed dependencies.

 > URL: https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm/

-## Challenges:
+### Challenges:

 - [X] Host the project (must have a public URL)
 - [X] Create an `"author"` key in `package.json`